Article by Bob Estrin

 -----------------------

 Red flag 1: Bad English or grammar.
-You cannot expect perfect English if your customer’s countries first language is not English but many scams are from out of the country.
+You cannot expect perfect English if your customer's country first language is not English but many scams are from out of the country.
 One area that is known for many scams is Nigeria in Africa.

 Red flag 2: Why is David asking for my website address?
 In most cases, if one finds me on the web where my email address is listed, it also lists my website address.
 It is implied from the email that he has already decided to purchase my artwork, but he had not been to my website to see the art or prices yet.